 Reading in Republicese

-It’s no secret the Arizona Republic has been hemorrhaging subscriptions and pink-slipping or buying out longtime employees.
+It’s no secret the Periódico de la República de Arizona (Arizona Republic) has been hemorrhaging subscriptions and pink-slipping or buying out longtime employees.
 The newspaper is running on spit and steam and faltering badly.
 Efforts at maintaining unbiased journalistic integrity went by the wayside long ago at the agenda-driven newspaper.

 Seeing Red AZ has previously written about the revealing guidelines from the Society of Professional Journalists and the policy of using words to change attitudes.

-Articles written by new hires are filled with grammatical blunders and jargon, most often found in student unions and dorm rooms.
+Articles written by Cronkite School student interns are filled with grammatical blunders and jargon, most often found in student unions and dorm rooms.
 Although faced with a steep learning curve and few journalistic mentors, the fledgling staffers have obviously been given the rule book for describing those found in drophouses:

 1. Human smugglers: Commonly known as coyotes, these are transporters handsomely paid by the co-conspirator smuglee.

 3. Undocumented: Not quite.
-These folks have numerous documents.
+These folks have plenty of documents.
 Stolen from unsuspecting citizens, even children, whose medical records provide a fertile ground for undetected theft.
 Counterfeit and fraudulent documents including driver’s licenses, social security cards and birth certificates are not in short supply.
-Providing such documents undergirds a lucrative black-market business, facilitating illegals as they establish themselves in American cites.
+Providing such documents undergirds a lucrative black-market business, facilitating illegals as they establish themselves in American cities — renting homes, applying for jobs and enrolling their children in school.

 4. Victims held against their will or kidnapped: They are in the drophouse awaiting the stolen and/or forged documents to enable them to rent apartments, enroll their children in school and find employment.
 Sometimes their paid transporters will demand more money for these services, holding the criminal trespassers until family members wire additional funds.
 The old adage about lying with dogs and waking with fleas, applies.